aditya-121105/aditya-121105/README.md

 ## About Me

-I'm a Computer Engineering student specializing in Artificial Intelligence & Machine Learning at Silver Oak University, graduating in 2027.
-I'm not claiming to be an expert — I'm an engineer-in-progress who genuinely enjoys building intelligent applications across the full lifecycle: from backend architecture and database design to cloud deployment and CI/CD.

-My focus areas, in order of priority:

-1. **AWS Cloud Engineering** — infrastructure, deployment, and scalable backend systems
-2. **AI/ML Engineering** — applied machine learning in real, working products
-3. **Deep Learning** — neural network architectures and model development
-4. **MLOps** — bridging the gap between trained models and production systems
-5. **Backend Development** — APIs, databases, and server-side architecture

-I'm drawn to the kind of work that sits at the intersection of AI systems and cloud infrastructure — designing backend architecture that's ready to scale, deploying it properly, and eventually wiring intelligent features into it.My interest lies in what happens on the server, in the database, and in the cloud.
+## 👨‍💻 About Me

+I'm a **B.Tech Computer Engineering (Artificial Intelligence & Machine Learning)** student at **Silver Oak University** (Class of 2027), passionate about building intelligent software that solves real-world problems.

+My interests span **AWS Cloud, Artificial Intelligence, Machine Learning, Deep Learning, and MLOps**, with a strong focus on designing applications that are reliable, scalable, and ready for production.
+I enjoy taking projects beyond experimentation by building backend systems, designing databases, containerizing applications with Docker, and deploying them on AWS.

+Currently, I'm building **SpeakLift**, an AI-powered interview and communication platform, while continuously strengthening my knowledge of cloud architecture, machine learning, and production software engineering.

+I'm actively seeking internship opportunities in **AWS Cloud Engineering**, **AI/ML Engineering**, and **MLOps**, where I can contribute to real-world products while continuing to grow as an engineer.

 ```text
 Currently learning  : AWS Solutions Architecture, MLOps pipelines, Deep Learning fundamentals